What is PCOS?

 - Depression: Most women with PCOS also show signs of depression and anxiety.
 It may be due to hormonal imbalance.
 It may also be due to the presence of distressing symptoms.
 PCOS may also cause headaches and mood changes.

-- Sleep problems: PCOS may result in sleep apnea.
+- Sleep problems: This condition may result in sleep apnea.
 They have a problem taking a breath at night.
 It reduces the quality of sleep.
 Obese women with PCOS are at 5-10 times more risk for sleep problems than women without PCOS.

 When to Consult a Doctor?